ChrisBup/familystory/README.md

-# App Name: FamilyStory
+## FamilyStory

 #### Resources/Gems:

 Ziggeo API
+rails_12factor
 rspec
-httparty
-font-awesome
-rails_12factor

 ## Research/Concept

-Family Story is a social network but one meant to allow family members to share the stories that all families have, all in one place.
+FamilyStory is a social network but one meant to allow family members to share the stories that all families have, all in one place.
 It uses collective wisdom to build a narrative history that emerges from individuals contributing their own memories in their own words to share with each other and generations to come.
-This is the record of a family and a way to connect—over time and space—with those who mean the most.
+This is the record of a family and a way to connect - over time and space - with those who mean the most.

 Hopefully, it will persist and future generations will be able get a glimpse of where they came from and the people who came before them.
-It's a small way to create a broad picture of a family and it’s story.
+It's a small way to create a broad picture of a family and its story.

 Welcome to the family!

 ## How it Works

-Family Story allows users to create a profile as a family member and record a video introduction where they answer questions about themselves and share their favorite stories about their family.
+FamilyStory allows users to create a profile as a family member and record a video introduction where they answer questions about themselves and share their favorite stories about their family.

-They can also view and edit an interactive family tree, adding family members and building out the tree as much as they like, contributing to a dynamic and ever growing picture of a family and it's story.

--

 ## Data Model: